Neruvy/meshtastic-ipa/README.md

 ---

-For more information about Meshtastic®, go to their [official website](https://meshtastic.org), or you could go to their [official GitHub Organization](https://github.com/meshtastic).
+For more information about Meshtastic®, go to their [official website](https://meshtastic.org), or you could go to their [official GitHub Organization](https://github.com/meshtastic). **I do not own, or work with Meshtastic® in any sort of way.**